No. 41 Squadron RAF: First World War (1916–1919)

-The unit had a remarkable number of Canadian aces in it; ten out of the seventeen.
 The squadron's pilots and ground crews were awarded four Distinguished Service Orders, six Military Crosses, nine Distinguished Flying Crosses, two Military Medals, and four Mentions in Dispatches.
 The pilots were credited with destroying 111 aircraft and 14 balloons, sending down 112 aircraft out of control, and driving down 25 aircraft and five balloons.
 Thirty-nine men were killed or died on active service, 48 were wounded or injured, and 20 pilots became prisoners of war, including Australian Captain Norman Bruce Hair.